allen-hsu/migo/README.md

 ### About the architecture

-> + Using Mvvm architecture to implement, And use dependency injection to decrease coupling,
+> + MVVM architecture, and use dependency injection to decrease coupling,
-> + And just use one Activity with multiple Fragment to implement all project,
+> + Just use one Activity with multiple Fragment to implement all project.
-> + Use LiveData(Observer Pattern) to implement Single Data Flow and observer data changing that  to change ui state
+> + Use LiveData(Observer Pattern) to implement Single Data Flow and observer data changing that  to change UI state.
-> + Use Strategy Pattern to implement different algorithm within pass provider and using Builder Pattern to Factory correct pass provider
+> + Use Strategy Pattern to implement different algorithm within pass provider and using Builder Pattern to Factory correct pass provider.

 ### Mock Logic
-> Just Mock Passprovid to valid expired circumstance, if you want to test, you can uncomment this code section.
+> Just mock PassProvider to valid expired circumstance, if you want to test, you can uncomment this code section.

 ```kotlin
 PassLocalDataSource.class